anondroid5/TwitterMap/README.md

 #Ideas
 Twitter contain a myriad of information about what people are doing and watching.

+I try and try again inorder to visualize that information.

 # Requirements
 * node.js >= v0.12.4